proenterprise/yeenvoice/docs/recurring_invoices.rst

 Recurring Invoices
 ==================

 As a busy freelancer, you work for a variety of clients.
 Some jobs are one-off, but others are ongoing, whether on a weekly, monthly or other basis.
-Invoice Ninja’s Recurring Invoice feature automatically creates invoices for ongoing jobs, and sends the current invoice to the client on a regular, pre-defined basis.
+Yeenvoice’s Recurring Invoice feature automatically creates invoices for ongoing jobs, and sends the current invoice to the client on a regular, pre-defined basis.
 For each recurring job, you only need to set up the procedure once.
 Here’s how it works.

 List Recurring Invoices
 """""""""""""""""""""""